elfpipe/amiga-qt6/tutorial/README.md

 To run your application on AmigaOS4:

 1. Transfer the binary to your Amiga system.
-2. Make sure all required Qt6 shared libraries are present (from AmiQute’s runtime distribution).
+2. Make sure all required Qt6 shared libraries (read: just clib4.library) are present (from AmiQute’s runtime distribution).
 3. Optionally use `QtLaunch` or a script to initialize any environment variables.

 ---